fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 ## AI as a Service

-Complete code available in [3_azure_sentiment_analysis.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/3_azure_sentiment_analysis.html)
+_Complete code available in [3_azure_sentiment_analysis.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/3_azure_sentiment_analysis.html)_

-In this section, we are going to evaluate Azure's [AIaaS] fully-managed cloud service : [Azure Cognitive Services - Sentiment Analysis API].
+In this section, we are going to evaluate Azure's [AIaaS] _fully-managed cloud service_ : [Azure Cognitive Services - Sentiment Analysis API].

-Before using Azure's Sentiment Analysis API, you need to create a Language resource with the standard (S) pricing tier, as explained in the [Quickstart: Sentiment analysis and opinion mining].
+Before using Azure's _Sentiment Analysis API_, we need to create a _Language_ resource with the standard (S) pricing tier, as explained in the [Quickstart: Sentiment analysis and opinion mining].

 ### Data preparation

-Using a Azure's Sentiment Analysis API does not require any data preparation.
+Using a Azure's _Sentiment Analysis API_ does not require any data preparation.
-You just need to send the text you want to analyze to the API, and it will return the most likely sentiment label (_POSITIVE_, _NEGATIVE_ or _NEUTRAL_), as well as confidence scores for each label.
+We just need to send the _text_ we want to analyze to the API, and it will return the most likely sentiment label (_POSITIVE_, _NEGATIVE_ or _NEUTRAL_), as well as confidence scores for each label.

 ### Model selection

-Azure's fully managed Cognitive Service is a black box.
-It uses Microsoft's best AI models to perform the analysis, but we have no control over it.
+Azure's fully managed Cognitive Service is a _black box_.
+It uses **Microsoft's best AI models** to perform the analysis, but we have no control over it.

 The best information we can get is from Azure's documentation, especially [Transparency note for Sentiment Analysis].

 ### Model training

-The underlying model is pre-trained and we can't train or fine-tune it ourselves.
+The underlying model is **pre-trained** and we can't train or fine-tune it ourselves.

 ### Classification results

 ![AIaaS results](img/aiaas_results.png "AIaaS results")

-We ony tested the model on (only) 10,000 tweets in order to limit the cost of this experiment.
+We ony tested the model on 10,000 tweets in order to limit the cost of this experiment.

 - **Accuracy** : 0.714400
 - **F1** : 0.729135